openstack/ironic/doc/source/architecture.rst

 In addition to the two types of drivers, there are three categories of driver
 functionality: core, common, and vendor:

-- :term:`Core functionality` represents the minimal API for that driver type, eg. power on/off for a ControlDriver.
+- `Core functionality` represents the minimal API for that driver type, eg. power on/off for a ControlDriver.
-- :term:`Common functionality` represents an extended but supported API, and any driver which implements it must be consistent with all other driver implementations of that functionality.
+- `Common functionality` represents an extended but supported API, and any driver which implements it must be consistent with all other driver implementations of that functionality.
 For example, if a driver supports enumerating PCI devices, it must return that list as well-structured JSON.
 In this case, Ironic may validate the API input's structure, but will pass it unaltered to the driver.
 This ensures compatibility for common features across drivers.
-- :term:`Vendor functionality` allows an excemption to the API contract when a vendor wishes to expose unique functionality provided by their hardware and is unable to do so within the core or common APIs.
+- `Vendor functionality` allows an excemption to the API contract when a vendor wishes to expose unique functionality provided by their hardware and is unable to do so within the core or common APIs.
 In this case, Ironic will neither store nor introspect the messages passed between the API and the